naman-ng/CSE112-22-Assignment-SimpleAssemblerSimulator-main/README.md

 # CSE112-22-Assignment-SimpleAssemblerSimulator
+Created a RISC Assembler and Simulator, which operates on a custom 16-bit instruction set architecture.
+It also provides a memory visualization after each instruction is executed.

 This repository holds the frame of your project.
 Please download the entire folder and make no modifications to the frame.